ImpulseAdventure/GUIslice-Builder/README.md

 The Builder has added support for ctrl-Z for Undo and ctrl-Y for Redo.

+### HotFix 0.16.b001
+ - Bug No. 196 Dup gslc_ElemSetTxtCol when text not set to the default color

 ### Bug Fixes 0.16.0
  - Bug No. 195 Enhancement - Add Top/Bot to Text Button text alignment fields `#127`
  - Bug No. 194 gslc_GetImageFromRAM creates const pointer issue `#126`